brianwmorgan/movie-theaters-and-reviews-app/README.md

 # We Love Movies | Application Server

-We Love Movies is a full-stack application that allows a user to look up movies, theaters, and reviews.
-It also allows an admin to edit content.
-The frontend was designed by Thinkful.
-I designed the backend server with a RESTful architecture to handle all HTTP requests made by the frontend.
+The We Love Movies server is a backend API built with RESTful architecture to handle HTTP requests from the frontend client application, which was dedsigned by Thinkful.
+The server allows a user to look up movies, theaters, and reviews from the client app.
+It also allows an admin to update and delete reviews.

 ## Links

-[Backend](https://welovemovies-backend-brian.herokuapp.com/movies) deployed to Heroku (use `/reserva` or `/tabl` routes listed below)
+[Server](https://welovemovies-backend-brian.herokuapp.com/movies) deployed to Heroku (use the `/movies`, `/theaters`, or `/reviews` routes listed below)

 ## Technology